Tight Bounds for Connectivity and Set Agreement in Byzantine Synchronous Systems: Introduction

+Prior work using topological techniques is discussed in Sec.~\ref{Sec-RelatedWork}.
+Our operational setting is detailed in Sec.~\ref{Sec-OperationalModel}, and our topological model is formalized in Sec.~\ref{Sec-TopologicalModel}.

 Our \textbf{first contribution} comes in Sec.~\ref{Sec-ConnectivityUpperBound}.
-We show that, in a Byzantine synchronous system, the protocol complex can remain \emph{$(k - 1)$-connected} for $\lceil t/k \rceil$ rounds, where $(k - 1)$-connectivity is a general notion of graph connectivity for higher dimensions, and $t$ is an upper bound on the number of Byzantine processes.
-This is potentially \emph{one} more round than the upper bound in crash-failure systems ($\lfloor t/k \rfloor$, shown in~\cite{ChaudhuriHLT2000}).
+We show that, in a Byzantine synchronous system, the protocol complex can remain \emph{$(k - 1)$-connected} for $\lceil t/k \rceil$ rounds, where $t$ is an upper bound on the number of Byzantine processes.
+Perhaps surprisingly, this is only \emph{one} more round than the upper bound for crash-failure systems ($\lfloor t/k \rfloor$, shown in~\cite{ChaudhuriHLT2000}).
 Technically, we conceive a combinatorial operator modeling the ability of Byzantine processes to \emph{equivocate} -- that is, to transmit ambiguous state information -- without revealing their Byzantine nature.
 We compose this operator with regular crash-failure operators, extending the protocol complex connectivity for one extra round.
-Connectivity is relevant since a $(k - 1)$-connected protocol complex prevents important problems such as $k$-set agreement~\cite{ksetagreement,dePriscoMR2001} from having solutions.
+As noted, connectivity is of interest because a $(k - 1)$-connected protocol complex prevents important problems such as $k$-set agreement~\cite{ksetagreement,dePriscoMR2001} from having solutions.

 Our \textbf{second contribution} comes in Sec.~\ref{Sec-KSetLowerBound}.
-We show that the above connectivity bound is \emph{tight} in certain settings (described in Sec.~\ref{Sec-KSetLowerBound}), by (i) defining a suitable formulation of $k$-set agreement for Byzantine synchronous systems; and (ii) solving the problem in $\lceil t/k \rceil + 1$ rounds.
-We do so with a full-information protocol that assumes $n$ suitably large compared to $t$ (hence, mainly of theoretical interest).
-Nevertheless, the protocol suits well our purpose of tightening the $\lceil t/k \rceil$ bound, and also exposes very well \emph{the reason why} $\lceil t/k \rceil + 1$ rounds is enough.
+We show that the above connectivity bound is \emph{tight} in certain settings (described in Sec.~\ref{Sec-KSetLowerBound}), by solving $k$-set agreement in $\lceil t/k \rceil + 1$ rounds.
+We do so with a full-information protocol that assumes $n$ suitably large compared to $t$.
+The protocol suits well our purpose of tightening the $\lceil t/k \rceil$ bound, and also exposes clearly \emph{the reason why} $\lceil t/k \rceil + 1$ rounds is enough to solve $k$-set agreement.

-In summary, we see how Byzantine failures can impose us \emph{one} extra synchronous round to deal with information ambiguity, and, in specific settings, described in Sec.~\ref{Sec-KSetLowerBound}, \emph{at most that}.
-In terms of solvability vs. number of rounds, the penalty for moving from crash to Byzantine failures, modeled as $(k - 1)$-connectivity in the protocol complex, can be \emph{quite limited} in synchronous systems, particularly when $n$ is relatively large compared to $t$.
+These results give new insight into the power of Byzantine adversaries for problems beyond consensus.
+Although Byzantine adversaries seem much more powerful than crash-failure ones, we show that a Byzantine adversary can impose at most \emph{one} additional synchronous round beyond that imposed by a crash-failure adversary.
+In terms of solvability vs. number of rounds, the penalty for moving from crash to Byzantine failures, captured by $(k - 1)$-connectivity in the protocol complex, can be \emph{quite limited} in synchronous systems, particularly when $n$ is relatively large compared to $t$.